Lightn1ng0/Lightn1ng0_AI_Aimbot/README.md

 # Lightn1ng0_AI_Aimbot
-Free AI Aimbot for any game
+Free AI Aimbot that works for every game in existence
 WARNING: I DO NOT RECOMMEND YOU TO USE THIS TO GAIN AN UNFAIR ADVANTAGE IN ANY GAME
 THIS PROJECT WAS MADE FOR EDUCATIONAL PURPOSES ONLY